Lucy-Family-Institute/CSSR-Workshop-Scrapy/README.md

 Popular social media website such as Twitter, Facebook, Instagram have their own policy, some may offer API for direct data exchange.

+In addition, websites listed below are out of the scope of this workshop:

+1. Websites with paywall, such as: WSJ, New York Times, etc.
+2. Websites deployed with CAPTCHA.
+3. Data that requires credentials for access.
+4. Google suite, such as Google Search, Google Map, etc.
+5. Other websites that prohibits automated HTTP requests.
+6. Data rendered by javascript

 ## Workshop Plan and Date

-The workshop is planned with an 1.5 hours session on Feb.6.
+The workshop is planned with an 1.5 hours session.
 Including a brief introduction, live demos.
 The instructor will answer questions and help with the debug during live-coding.

 3:30-5pm Feb.9 CDS 246